jo/sync-tank/migrations.md

 Flexibility of the (implicit) data schema becomes important once the application starts to change.
 Let's revisit the example from above: our todo-app is suddenly required to deal not just with a done-state that can be true of false, but is supposed to display one of many progress-states.
 If we decide to completely remove the done-state and replace it with a progress-state, we will have to change all the existing todos when we deploy the new version of our application.
 Changing existing data to adhere to new requirements is called a **data migration**.

 In the current example, we are not *forced* to migrate existing data.
-It would be possible to get around a migration if we kept the done-state, introduced a new progess-state, and gave our application the ability to deal with both versions of todo-documents.
+It would be possible to get around a migration if we kept the done-state, introduced a new progress-state, and gave our application the ability to deal with both versions of todo-documents.
 Of course, this strategy has its own problems, as we will discuss in greater detail below.
 For now, we would just like to settle on an account of what data migrations are: they are changes to the structure and format of existing data to meet new requirements.

 The last concept to address are **distributed systems**.
 According to the Wikipedia,